krutikhirudkar721-png/Fasal-Application/README.md

-# This repository is about the hackthon project
+# This repository is about the project named FASAL based on agriculture